tauself/tauself.github.io/README.md

 Below I've included images from projects I've been working on involving complex numbers.
 Visualizing complex functions is a step towards solving intractable integrals, whose analytic solutions can be used for optimization.

 The first two relate to polynomials.
 The polynomial's degree is the number of Riemann sheets in the domain and the number of non-trivial coefficients.
 The images represent the coefficients and zeros of the polynomials.
+By considering the coefficients in the same space as the roots, the coefficients are centroids of n-simplices in a hypercube topology defined by the roots.
 ![Image of Quadratic](https://tauself.github.io/Quadratic.png)
 ![Image of Quartic](https://tauself.github.io/Quartic.png)